zsoltn/example-java-read-and-write-from-hdfs/README.md

 Example for read & write into HDFS
 ==================

-Package for saagie : mvn package and get the package in target.
+Package for the example : mvn package and get the package in target.

 Usage in local :

  - mvn package
  - java -jar target/example-java-read-and-write-from-hdfs-1.0-SNAPSHOT-jar-with-dependencies.jar hdfs://namenodeserver:8020

-Usage in Saagie :
+Usage of the example :

  - mvn package (in local, to generate jar file)
  - create new Java Job